 Howard nodded as I approached.
 “I slept worse last night at the Intercontinental,” he said, “than I slept at the Vissai.”
 He laughed.
 “I should move back.
 But Emile, my engineering friend, wouldn’t be happy.
 He likes everything in his private life under control, because, he claims, nothing in his professional life is.”

-When we walked into Market 39, the hotel’s main restaurant, we saw a large number of food stations displaying an assortment of dishes.
-I chose Vietnamese while Howard chose Chinese.
+When we walked into Market 39, the hotel’s main restaurant, we saw different food stations displaying different dishes.
+I chose Vietnamese; Howard, Chinese.

 We sat down at a small table in a corner of the large dining room.

 “Vietnam is important,” Howard said.
 “It has the second largest reserves of crude oil in East Asia, after China.”
 He stopped.
 “By the way, what’s with the tie?
 Who’re you meeting later?”

 I ate vermicelli noodles in a beef broth containing roasted ginger, star anis, onions, and spices topped with thinly sliced raw onions and bean sprouts.
 The chef had added just the right amount of nuoc mam sauce and sliced sirloin.

 Howard ate sui mai and lo mai gai: shrimp dumplings and pork dumplings with sticky rice in lotus leaves.

 “Emile’s challenge here in Vietnam is not different from a petroleum engineer’s challenge in other countries,” Howard said.
 “He has to insure his projects succeed despite the foreign language and customs as well as constant problems with logistics.
 Right now spot prices for crude are down.”

 Did Howard know that something bad was going happen?
 Or was he just a pessimist?